 2. Purpose of Processing Personal Data .

-In connection with performing its services obligations under the BSA (the “ Services ”) Steward may Process Node Data in accordance with this DPA.
-Specific details of the Processing activities including categories and type of Node Data that Steward will Process in connection with the BSA are set forth in Schedule 1 (Scope of Processing).
+In connection with performing its services obligations under the SA (the “ Services ”) Steward may Process Node Data in accordance with this DPA.
+Specific details of the Processing activities including categories and type of Node Data that Steward will Process in connection with the SA are set forth in Schedule 1 (Scope of Processing).

 3. Processor and Controller Responsibilities .

-The Bedrock Consortium and Steward agree that the Bedrock Consortium is the legal entity that serves as the designated data controller for Personal Data written to the Utility for the purpose of making decisions relating to the architecture, operation and governance of the Utility and being the point of contact as explained in Section 3(c) below.
-Therefore, the parties acknowledge and agree that: (a) Steward is a processor of Node Data under the GDPR and (b) the Bedrock Consortium is the designated controller of Node Data under the GDPR and will be responsible for the lawfulness of the Processing of such data in compliance with the GDPR and other data privacy laws applicable to it as data controller.
+LFGN and Steward agree that LFGN is the legal entity that serves as the designated data controller for Personal Data written to the Utility for the purpose of making decisions relating to the architecture, operation and governance of the Utility and being the point of contact as explained in Section 3(c) below.
+Therefore, the parties acknowledge and agree that: (a) Steward is a processor of Node Data under the GDPR and (b) LFGN is the designated controller of Node Data under the GDPR and will be responsible for the lawfulness of the Processing of such data in compliance with the GDPR and other data privacy laws applicable to it as data controller.

 Transaction Authors are independent controllers of any Personal Data they write to the Utility.
-Transaction Authors and the Bedrock Consortium independently determine the purposes and means of Processing Personal Data.
-In no event will Transaction Authors be deemed joint controllers with the Bedrock Consortium under Article 26 of the GDPR or deemed to jointly determine and control the purposes and means of Processing Personal Data.
-The Bedrock Consortium will provide the list of all other controllers (i.e., Transaction Authors) on behalf of which the Steward Processes Personal Data through the Utility by referring Stewards to information available on the Utility.
+Transaction Authors and LFGN independently determine the purposes and means of Processing Personal Data.
+In no event will Transaction Authors be deemed joint controllers with LFGN under Article 26 of the GDPR or deemed to jointly determine and control the purposes and means of Processing Personal Data.
+LFGN will provide the list of all other controllers (i.e., Transaction Authors) on behalf of which the Steward Processes Personal Data through the Utility by referring Stewards to information available on the Utility.

-As an accommodation to Steward, the Bedrock Consortium shall serve as the administrative coordinator for a Transaction Author’s exercise of its rights and performance of its obligations under the GDPR by serving as a single point of contact for Steward and by obtaining all necessary permissions from the other controllers (i.e., Transaction Authors) for the Processing of the Node Data.
-Steward shall be discharged of its obligation to inform or notify another Controller when it has provided such information or notice required under the GDPR to the Bedrock Consortium .
-Similarly, Steward will serve as a single point of contact for Bedrock Consortium with respect to its obligations as a processor under this DPA.
-However, in no event will the Bedrock Consortium be held liable for the actions or omissions of any Transaction Author arising out of any Personal Data that such Transaction Author writes to the Utility in breach of the Transaction Author Agreement and the Bedrock Governance Framework, including but not limited to any Impermissible Personal Data.
-Notwithstanding the foregoing, if a Transaction Author writes Permissible Personal Data to the Utility in express compliance with the Transaction Author Agreement and the Bedrock Governance Framework, the Bedrock Consortium is responsible for the lawfulness of such Processing once such Permissible Personal Data is written to the Utility.
+As an accommodation to Steward, LFGN shall serve as the administrative coordinator for a Transaction Author’s exercise of its rights and performance of its obligations under the GDPR by serving as a single point of contact for Steward and by obtaining all necessary permissions from the other controllers (i.e., Transaction Authors) for the Processing of the Node Data.
+Steward shall be discharged of its obligation to inform or notify another Controller when it has provided such information or notice required under the GDPR to LFGN .
+Similarly, Steward will serve as a single point of contact for LFGN with respect to its obligations as a processor under this DPA.
+However, in no event will LFGN be held liable for the actions or omissions of any Transaction Author arising out of any Personal Data that such Transaction Author writes to the Utility in breach of the Transaction Author Agreement and the Bedrock Governance Framework, including but not limited to any Impermissible Personal Data.
+Notwithstanding the foregoing, if a Transaction Author writes Permissible Personal Data to the Utility in express compliance with the Transaction Author Agreement and the Bedrock Governance Framework, LFGN is responsible for the lawfulness of such Processing once such Permissible Personal Data is written to the Utility.

 4. Steward Responsibilities .
 Steward will: